alichator/base-drafts/draft-ietf-quic-transport.md

 (see {{QUIC-TLS}} for details).
 The underlying packet number increases with each packet sent, see {{packet-numbers}} for details.

-The payload is protected using authenticated encryption.  {{QUIC-TLS}} describes packet protection in detail.
-After decryption, the plaintext consists of a sequence of frames, as described in {{frames}}.
+The payload is protected using authenticated encryption offering at least 128-bits of security and using the packet header as AD. {{QUIC-TLS}} describes in detail the implementation of a scheme satisfying these criteria.
+After decryption, the plaintext consists of a sequence of frames, as described in
+{{frames}}.

 ## Coalescing Packets {#packet-coalesce}